DanB91/dcpu/dcpu-ide/codegen/README.md

 is useful for development when data files change often.
 We do not want to rebuild and restart the entire ide server every time.

+The `-data`, `-jsin`, `-jsout`, `-goin` and , `-goout` all work together.
+The data file lists entries which should be turned into Go and/or JS code by using the respective input templates.
+The results are written to the respective output files.
+The data file comes in JSON format.

 ### License